📜 Unrecognizable capitalism¶

-- 1995-6: People realise that one day, you'll be able to make money on the internet.
+Around 1995-6, people began to realise that one day, you would be able to make money on the internet.
 However, there's no security.
 Doh.
 It's only around 1999 that we have widely deployed encryption standard and hence a computer capable of taking a payment from 'the internet.'

 The 2010's: Satoshi's Vision¶